luxtorpeda-dev/luxtorpeda/README.md

 *This is pre-release quality software, expect bugs and missing features.*

 1. Close Steam.
+2. Download latest version at https://github.com/luxtorpeda-dev/luxtorpeda/releases
-2. Download and unpack tarball to compatibilitytools.d directory (create one if it does not exist):
+3. Move and unpack tarball to compatibilitytools.d directory (create one if it does not exist):

         $ cd ~/.local/share/Steam/compatibilitytools.d/ || cd ~/.steam/root/compatibilitytools.d/
-        $ curl -L https://luxtorpeda-dev.github.io/luxtorpeda/luxtorpeda.tar.xz | tar xJf -
+        $ tar xJf luxtorpeda-2.tar.xz

-3. Start Steam.
+4. Start Steam.
-4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Luxtorpeda".
+5. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Luxtorpeda".

 ## Installation (debug build, from source)